 A Shared Mission

 The Pathology Service is organized into six divisions.
 Anatomic and Molecular Pathology, Laboratory and Molecular Medicine, the Center for Integrated Diagnostics, Informatics, Education, and Research.

-The field of pathology has entered an era of exhilarating growth.
+The field of pathology is in an era of exhilarating growth.
 The Pathology Service is committed to being part of this revolution in personalized medical care, which will lead to earlier diagnosis, more precise prognosis, and tailored therapy.